zexinyang/ImplicitFeatureEncoding/README.md

 - `<output_path>` path where the resulting augmented point cloud files will be saved

 ## Citation
-We kindly ask you to cite our paper if you use (part of) the code, ideas, or dataset in your academic work:
+We kindly ask you to cite our paper if you use (part of) the code or ideas in your academic work:

 ```bibtex
 @article{yang2022enriching,